 On the eighth day you shall hold a solemn gathering; you shall not work at your occupations.
-You shall present a burnt offering, an offering by fire of pleasing odor to Adonai; one bull, one ram, seven yearling lambs, without blemish.
+You shall present a burnt offering, an offering by fire of pleasing odor to ADONAI; one bull, one ram, seven yearling lambs, without blemish.
+Their accompanying grain-offerings...

 Their accompanying grain-offerings and libations shall be as the Torah ordained: three-tenths of a measure for the bull, two-tenths for the ram, one-tenth for the lamb, and a measure of wine appropriate for the libation.
 A goat shall be offered for expiation, as well as the two daily customary offerings.

-On the fourth day of Hol Ha-Mo·ed:
+On the fourth day of Hol Ha-Mo·ed: SH'MINI ATZERET AND SIMHAT TORAH.
+Numbers